Etive-Mor/Umbraco-NextJs-Demo/README.md

 ### Run the NextJS frontend application

-- The umbraco site must be running before the next.js client will build
+- The umbraco site must be running before the next.js client can build

 `npm run dev --prefix .\umbraco-next-js-demo-client\`